aamer-shahzad/SFTP-read-and-write/README.md

 $file='sample.text';

-# For Reading multiple files in the directory, here is the code:
+# For Reading multiple files in the directory, Here is the code:

 $files = scandir('ssh2.sftp://' . $sftp . $remote_dir);